List of American Gladiators events: The Wall

-The Wall saw contenders trying to ascend a rock-climbing wall without being pulled off by a pursuing Gladiator.
+The Wall sees contenders trying to ascend a rock-climbing wall without being pulled off by a pursuing Gladiator.
 The original series conducted the event on a 32 ft structure.
 The height of the wall during the first season of the 2008 series was 40 ft high, and it was extended to 50 ft for the second.

-Debuting in the first half of season one, the time limit for The Wall was two minutes.
+Debuting in the second half of season one, the time limit for The Wall was two minutes.
 The contenders were also given a head start on the Gladiators, with the men receiving fifteen seconds and the women ten.
 Beginning in season two, and continuing across both the original and revival series, the limit was set at one minute.
 Originally, the head starts were carried over and both men and women contenders received ten seconds with the exception of a brief spell in season four when fifteen seconds were given.

 In season five of the original series, The Wall was given an overhaul.
 The Wall was divided into five sections, with grips placed on the dividers so participants could cross between sections.
 The contenders started in the second and fourth sections, respectively, while their assigned Gladiators started in the outermost sections.
 The contenders and Gladiators each started climbing their assigned partitions, with no head start for the contenders.
 To pull their contender off the Gladiators had to cross over at least once.
 The contenders, meanwhile, were able to cross over to the center partition and force their Gladiator to cross two partitions to pull them down.
 When the series returned in 2008, The Wall's previous format returned with it but with only a seven-second head start given.

 Ten points were given to the first to successfully ascend The Wall and five were given to the second if both made it.
 For the first two seasons (and very briefly in season four), the higher advancing climber earned five points if both were pulled off.
 The 2008 series awarded five points for staying on The Wall without being pulled off for the entire time (Inspired by UK gladiator).

+This game will return for the upcoming Prime Video revival.